-Biden Aims to Rebuild ‘Blue Wall' in Appeal to Autoworkers
+Biden Aims to Rebuild ‘blue Wall' in Appeal to Autoworkers

-Joe Biden used suburban Detroit as a backdrop Wednesday to make a direct appeal to blue-collar workers who might have voted Republican four years ago but now regret it — attempting to rebuild the Democratic “blue wall” that crumbled four years ago and helped catapult Donald Trump to the White House.
+Joe Biden traveled to suburban Detroit on Wednesday to make a direct appeal to blue-collar workers who might have voted Republican four years ago but now regret it — attempting to rebuild the once fabled Democratic “blue wall” that crumbled and helped catapult Donald Trump to the White House.

-Biden was in Warren, an area whose economy is heavily dependent on the auto industry, and pledged to rewrite tax codes to reward U.S. companies that invest in domestic manufacturing while imposing penalties on those that send jobs to other countries.
+Biden pledged to rewrite tax codes to reward U.S. companies that invest in domestic manufacturing while imposing penalties on those that send jobs to other countries.
+He spoke outside a United Auto Workers regional office in Warren, flanked by an array of U.S.-made cars including Fords, Jeeps and Chevrolets.

+“I’m not looking to punish American businesses but there’s a better way,” Biden said.
+“Make it in Michigan.
+Make it in America.
+Invest in the communities and the workers in places like Warren.”

-He noted that a local General Motors transmission plant closed last year despite Trump's pledges to protect Michigan jobs and added, “I bet the workers around here weren’t all that comforted by Trump’s empty promises.”
+He noted that a local General Motors transmission plant closed last year despite Trump's pledges to protect Michigan jobs, adding, “I bet the workers around here weren’t all that comforted by Trump’s empty promises.”

 “Under Donald Trump, Michigan lost auto jobs even before COVID hit," Biden said.
 “And what about offshoring?
 Has Trump delivered on stopping companies from shipping American jobs overseas?
 You already know the answer to that.
 Of course not.”